 National University of Luján

-years and being the subject matter of almost every relevant discussion,
+few years and being the subject matter of almost every relevant discussion, not

-not taking into account the level of formality of the former, the concept
+taking into account the level of formality of the former, the concept of

-of globalisation has turned into a supreme idea in which its explanatory
+globalisation has turned into a supreme idea in which its explanatory and

-and descriptive capacity have achieved an absolute consensus including not
+descriptive capacity have achieved an absolute consensus including not only its

-all discourse maelstrom brought about by this phenomenon, it is convenient
+maelstrom brought about by this phenomenon, it is convenient to maintain a

-to maintain a “healthy prudence”, that is a preservative scepticism so as
+“healthy prudence”, that is a preservative scepticism so as to avoid being

-to avoid being carried away by the fierce forces generated by context
+carried away by the fierce forces generated by context imposition, which tends

 GLOBALIZATION: BACK TO GEOGRAPHY?